-Turning 5 Procurement Challenges in Professional Sports into Strong ROI and Collaboration opportunity.
+Turning 5 Procurement and Expense Challenges in Professional Sports into Strong ROI and Collaboration opportunity.

 by Salim Khalife, Founder & CEO

 Football manufacturer Wilson provides each Super Bowl team with 108 balls – 54 for practice and 54 for the game.
-While Wilson likely donates those balls to the teams as a promotional activity, professional sports teams have many expenses, and effectively and efficiently managing those expenses can make the difference between winning and losing off the field.
-We’ve identified five of the procurement challenges professional sports teams and franchises face, and how a procurement and spend management solution can help even the score.
+While Wilson likely donates those balls to the teams as a promotional activity, professional sports teams have many expenses, and effectively and efficiently managing those expenses and the overall procurement cycle can make the difference between winning and losing off the field.
+We’ve identified five of the procurement and Expense challenges professional sports teams and franchises face, and how a procurement and spend management solution can help even the score.

 1. Vendor service contracts – from dropped balls to full court press

 It takes a team of vendors to provide a team with what it needs.
 In addition to all the gear and equipment required to maintain a professional sports team, there are numerous services involved in keeping the team and their venues healthy and in good condition.
 While many organizations have effective methods for tracking spending on “stuff,” only a few have a robust software solution for tracking and managing spending on services.
 As a result, services spending can end up happening outside the organization’s prescribed workflow and approval process.

 A robust procurement solution can help grab and keep hold of services spend, by keeping vendor approvals with accounts payable staff, while allowing requisition and procurement users to request a new services vendor.
 Once the user submits the new vendor request, it triggers the approval process for vendors and maintains a complete audit trail of the procedure.

 Once a vendor is approved and a service contract is in place, the committed amounts and quantities against the contract terms are tracked by the procurement software – even restricting a particular vendor to a prescribed list of items/service items for additional control.

 2. Travel expenses – from out of bounds costs to savings opportunities